machineagency/taxon/evaluation_log.md

 i have to implement a new class to handle a non-moving platform. actually no, i'll just have current platforms be allowed to be non-actuating.

+**rules of thumb**

+- not super innovative, but the way we do bounds checking for work envelopes that are defined cylindrically is different than with cuboid work envelopes, and bounds checking for work envelopes needs to be implemented as a rule of thumb anyway. this makes me think, is the rule of thumb for work envelope checking "polymorphic" over different types (shapes) of work envelopes?